programmerqeu/capistrano-typo3-cms/README.md

 # capistrano-typo3-cms

 This is an extension for the deployment tool Capistrano.
 This extension facilitates the deploy of TYPO3 CMS projects.
+This tool ist only testet on Unix based systems.
-A German introduction can be reached at http://goo.gl/6B9Cj
+A German introduction can be reached [here](http://goo.gl/6B9Cj).

 **It includeds follows additional packages:**